datalad/datalad-registry/README.md

 2. Test execution

-    1. Load environment variables from the `env.testing` in a subshell and launch the tests within this subshell (Note: using a subshell avoids polluting the current shell with the environment variables from the `env.testing` file)
+    1. Load environment variables from `env.testing` in a subshell and launch the tests within this subshell.
+(Note: using a subshell avoids polluting the current shell with the environment variables from the `env.testing` file)